fall inside a hole

-In the 2000s a new "standard" width used for placing stations between parallel rails was developed that allowed for wider spacing (equal to a standard half straight rail) that the traditional double rail standard for placing stations and other accessories between.
-A few different types of point rail were developed that connected this standard to regular rail and double rail.
+In the later 1990s accessories like the J-16 City Station and Shinkansen Station established a new "standard" width used for placing stations between parallel rails was developed that allowed for wider spacing (equal to a standard half straight rail) that the traditional double rail standard.
+A few different types of point rail were developed in the 2000s that connected this standard to regular rail and double rail.

 In 2005 the new R-22 Y-Shaped Point Rail (R-22 Y字ポイントレール) were released in pairs with one A type and one B type.
 The two branches of the rail are approximately 107mm apart, equal to a standard half straight rail.